-There are 4 exceptions to the cartel ban for self-employed professionals without personnel (zzp’er).
-In those cases, you are allowed to make agreements with other entrepreneurs about prices and other conditions.
+There are several exceptions to the cartel ban for self-employed professionals without personnel (zzp’er).
+In those cases, you are allowed to make agreements with other self-employed professionals and clients.
+For example, about prices and other conditions.
 You are responsible for assessing or having assessed whether an exception applies to you.

 Guideline for appointments that are allowed

 ACM has drawn up a guideline for tariff agreements between self-employed professionals.
 The guideline applies to self-employed professionals who deliver their own work.
 This includes independent cleaners, translators, photographers, and parcel deliverers.
 Read more about the exceptions in the Guideline on tariff agreements (in Dutch) for self-employed persons on ACM.nl.